codemaze-fun/.github/profile/README.md

 - [codemaze.dev](https://codemaze.dev) is the sandbox dev space for experimenting coding snippets.

-## Roles

-#### Instructors

-- Instructors are a group of paid contractors with enthusism of teaching kids programming.

-#### Cadets

-- Cadets are the group of young coders who want to learn better coding skills at CodeMaze.

-#### Mentors

-- Mentors are a group of volunteers with real-world engineering experience.
-They help with code reviews, small talks and discussions.

 <!--
 **Here are some ideas to get you started:**